Hundreds feared trapped in blasted Ukraine theater that was labeled ‘CHILDREN’ - NewsBreak

 “And there is only one goal, I have already spoken about it — the destruction of Russia,” he said.

 The speech appeared to be a warning that his authoritarian rule, which had already grown tighter since the invasion began on Feb.
-24, shutting down Russian news outlets and arresting protesters, could grow even more repressive.Concern grows for American detainees in Russian jails
+24, shutting down Russian news outlets and arresting protesters, could grow even more repressive.READ MORE → Follow coverage of the ongoing crisis in Ukraine.

 In a sign of that, Russian law enforcement announced the first known criminal cases under a new law that allows for 15-year prison terms for posting what is deemed to be “false information” about the Ukraine war.
 Among those charged was Veronika Belotserkovskaya, a Russian-language cookbook author and blogger living abroad.